Monday - Friday 7:00 AM - 11:00 PM

 Sunday 12:00 PM - 10:00 PM

-July is Independence Month!
-Learn some fun facts about Independence Day (did you know it should be July 2?), and read about Lincoln's views on the holiday.
-The books below cover various topics on the founding of our nation.
-If you would like to check out any of these books, please ask the circulation staff to place a hold on the book for you, and you will receive it at the end of the month.
+In February, we celebrate Black History Month.
+If you would like to check out any of these books, please ask the circulation staff to place a hold on it for you, and you will receive it at the end of the month.

 Be sure to visit the Library’s Online Repository at http://commons.law.famu.edu/.